BMI’s design, SPRIND’s alternatives, and what works on your Mobile Linux

 What the wallet gives citizens:

-Issue #9 — Play Integrity: Team confirmed optional, may be dropped entirely.
-Follow for the final architecture decision before November 2026.
+Issue #9 — Play Integrity: Optional per BMI; final architecture decision before November 2026.

 Issue #10 — Non-mobile users: MitID-style hardware key / web wallet proposal.
 No team response after 2 months.
-Community voices needed — the team is responsive to technical arguments.
+Community voices needed.

 | Event | Expected | Significance for Linux |